Shocked by those extra monthly apartment fees? 3 big rental sites plan to reveal them

 In a call with reporters, a senior Biden administration official also criticized high rental application fees.
 "They're often far more than the actual cost to run a check," he said, and in the current tight housing market many people must pay them over and over, adding up to hundreds of dollars.

-The White House is taking no action to limit application fees.
+The administration is taking no action to limit application fees.
 But the senior official said the hope is that more transparency and competition around total rental costs "will have the effect of cutting them down."

-The Biden administration also praised the growing number of states that are capping rental application fees or allowing people to use the same application for up to 30 days with no extra charge.
+HUD Deputy Secretary Todman also praises the growing number of states and cities that are doing even more to bring down the cost of applying for a place to live.
+"For instance, in Colorado, they are going to require that prospective tenants are able to reuse their rental application for up to 30 days" with no extra charge, she says.

 Landlords and property owners have fought such legislation, saying they need to be able to charge a reasonable fee, and decide what data they want in a background or credit check.